8 Facts About Wine Makers

 1. Winemakers make wine

-2. Winemakers have this education
+2. Winemakers have degrees in winemaking

 3. Winemakers direct operations